Table Binding

 Implement custom binding

-If you choose binding via custom code, you must implement two filter hooks.
+If you choose binding via custom code, implement these two filter hooks:

 integration-cds/binding/custom/target-{$postId}